syncfusion-content/wpf-docs/wpf/GridSplitter/Getting-Started.md

 N> We can restrict the moving location of the grid splitter (Left or Right or Bottom or Top) by setting the value for `ResizeBehavior` property.
 The `ResizeBehavior` value must be assigned based on the row or column where the grid splitter placed.

-## Resizing the grid rows and colums with specific pixel
+## Resizing the grid rows and columns with specific pixel

 If we want to resize the rows or columns of grid with particular pixel interval, Set the pixel value for `DragIncrement` and `KeyboardIncrement` properties.
 If we move the splitter using the mouse, `DragIncrement` property values is used as resize pixel interval.
 If we move the splitter using the Up-Down buttons, `KeyboardIncrement` property values is used as resize pixel interval.
 The default value of `DragIncrement` property is `1` and `KeyboardIncrement` property is `20`.